COMP 8390 (60-539-01 ) WINTER 2025

 grading group B and vice versa.
 Ensure that you have given every student

-to create a link where you can post the link to your paper with your name, your
+paper by Feb.
+3, 2025.
+I will try to create a link where you can post the pdf

-day of presentation and that seminar paper #.
+copy of your paper with your name, your day of presentation and that seminar

-Seminar reports are due on the day of presentation of the paper or
+due on the day of presentation of the paper or latest the last day of seminar

-Note: seminars are graded based on clarity(2), organization(2),
+graded based on clarity(2), organization(2), quality (3), technical content(3).

-quality (3), technical content(3).
-Ensure that your paper is not less than 9 pages
+Ensure that your paper is not less than 9 pages or you may need to present two

 For seminar presentation, the